Lü Dongbin: Ten trials of Lü Dongbin

-These 10 tests proved that Lü was a pure and dignified person and Master Zhongli was very satisfied and happy to take Lü to Nan San Her Ling to pass his secret to life and subsequently formed a "Zhong-Lü Golden Dan" school of Taoism.
-But Lü was not too fond of the secret and instead changed his formula for inner peace and benefits more human beings; many until today practiced such path to immortals.
-This is his major effort and contribution.
-He is said to have helped many to walk the right path and improve the health and living conditions of many people.
+These 10 tests proved that Lü was a pure and dignified person and Master Zhongli was very satisfied and happy to take Lü to Nan San Her Ling to pass on his secret to life and subsequently formed a "Zhong-Lü Golden Dan" school of Taoism.
+Lü, however, decided to change his formula for inner peace in order to bring the benefits of his practice to more human beings, and his path of cultivation continues to guide people to this day.

 Stories and legends

 Since the Northern Song dynasty, there have been many stories and legends that are connected to Lü Dongbin.
 The stories were usually about Lü helping others to learn the Tao.
 According to the official history of the Song dynasty (宋史), Lü was seen several times visiting the house of Chen Tuan (陳摶), who was believed to be the first person to present to the public the Taijitu.

+He was popular even centuries before the Northern Song.